 This article details 21 struggles only gluten-free people will understand.
-If you eat gluten free, I think you’ll be nodding your head in agreement as you read along and find so many of these “struggles” apply to your life, too.
+If you eat gluten-free, I think you’ll nod your head in agreement as you read along and find so many of these “struggles” apply to your life, too.
 This post contains affiliate links.
 Please see my disclosures.

-I’ve been eating gluten free for eight years.
+I’ve been eating gluten-free for eight 11 years.
 It’s been so long that I can hardly remember what life was like before celiac disease.

-While eating gluten free has become easier for me, it’s still never easy.
+While gluten-free has become easier for me, it’s still never easy.
 My struggles, and your struggles, are real.

-When you eat gluten free – and when you’re serious about eating gluten free – you need to avoid any and all gluten.
-You cannot follow a low-gluten diet, nor cheat on your gluten-free diet here and there.
+When you eat gluten-free – and when you’re serious about eating gluten-free – you need to avoid any gluten, a protein found in wheat, rye, and barley.
+You cannot follow a low-gluten diet nor cheat on your gluten-free diet.

-Even just a crumb of gluten can set off an autoimmune attack in people with celiac disease, and can create chronic inflammation in those with gluten sensitivity.
+Even just a crumb of gluten can set off an autoimmune attack in people with celiac disease and create chronic inflammation in those with gluten sensitivity.
 It’s no secret that chronic inflammation leads to disease.

-Today I’d like to share with you 21 struggles only gluten-free people (you and me!) will truly understand.
+Today, I share 21 struggles only gluten-free people will truly understand.

 Do you relate to any or all of these struggles?
 Please share in the comments below.
-(Editor’s Note: This post has garnered more than 100 comments!).
+And be sure to read the comment section.
+This post has garnered more than 100 comments.

 (1) Paying More for Less Food